 Everything you need to know about baby turtles and the turtle-hatching season

-Forget David Attenborough and his TV documentaries, there’s a real-life National Geographic scene that takes place off the east coast of Queensland every year.
+Forget David Attenborough and his TV documentaries, there’s a real-life National Geographic scene that takes place off the coast of Queensland every year.

 It’s one of Australia’s greatest conservation and educational experiences and a must-do on any nature lover’s bucket list.

 Discover all you need to know about the turtle-hatching season with this snappy guide.

 The shelled stars of the hatching show perform from January until March to make the most of the Queensland summer heat as an incubator for the eggs.

 Mother turtles find sunny spots just off the shore to lay their young between November and January, which hatch approximately 45-70 days (about 6-8 weeks) after.